 6. What is it about fashion photography that pulled you in?

-Aside from having an affinity for clothes already, I think what really drew me in is the fact that I love concepting and collaborating.
+Aside from having an affinity for clothes already, I think what really drew me in is the fact that I love coming up with new ideas and collaborating with other likeminded people.
 I think fashion photography through editorials allows that.
 Since getting into fashion photography, I have met so many creatives whether they are models, stylists, makeup artists, or even agents, which a lot have become close friends.
 So initially it was the clothes, then the people kept me in it.

 7. What are some things you always make sure of when planning a photoshoot?